fslaborg/zzarchive-Deedle.BigDemo/README.md

 Once the setup is done, build the solution.
 Now, you're ready to play with the two demo files that you find in the repository:

+ - **Local demos** (`demo-local.fsx`) requires only storage connection, but not a running MBrace cluster.
+This shows how to use BigDeedle and demonstrates the various functions and exploratory operations that you can perform on a series or a frame without actually accessing all data.
+The demos load data on demand from the Azure Table via the storage connection string specified in `credentaials.fsx`.

+ - **MBrace cluster demos** (`demo-cloud.fsx`) requires a running MBrace cluster (use [www.briskengine.com](https://www.briskengine.com/) to get one running).
+This demonstrates how to use MBrace to run the computation over BigDeedle frames and series in Azure compute cluster.
+This reduces the latency (data is available in the same data center) and it also lets you scale your computations over large number of machines and CPUs.